 Analysis of differential gene expression using sequencing data is a relatively new approach that takes advantage of the new high-throughput (HT) sequencing technologies developed e.g. by Illumina/Solexa.
 The basic assumption of this approach is that the frequency with which a certain RNA molecule in a given RNA mixture is sequenced is proportional to the number of copies of this RNA molecule in the mixture.
 Using this assumption it is possible to extract transcript profiles from HT RNA sequencing (RNA-Seq) data both at a high sensitivity (when using a sufficiently high number of sequence reads) and specificity, because the reads can be directly mapped to a reference transcriptome or genome.
-Of course, the amount of reads that can be uniquely mapped to specific transcripts does also depend on the length of the reads: The longer the reads are to more likely it is to be able to unambiguously find the transcript they originate from.
-Hence, a large amount of several tens of millions of very long (e.g. 1kb) reads would be the ideal data set for RNA-Seq.
+Of course, the amount of reads that can be uniquely mapped to specific transcripts also depends on the length of the reads: The longer the reads are the more likely it is to be able to unambiguously find the transcript they originate from.
+Hence, a large amount of tens of millions of very long (e.g. 1kb) reads would be the ideal data set for RNA-Seq.
 Unfortunately, current sequencing technology does not yet allow the generation of such datasets (at affordable prices).
-To do RNA-Seq based transcriptomics, the "depth" of sequencing is more important than the length of the individual sequence reads because it defines the dynamic range of the transcript profile that can be extracted from the data.
-Therefore, the most frequently used technique for RNA-Seg is currently Illumina/Solexa sequencing that provides up to 20 million reads of a length of up to 100bp per RNA sample library (per lane on a flow cell on a HiSeq2000 according http://www.illumina.com/Documents/systems/hiseq/datasheet hiseq systems.pdf).
-Roche/454 sequencing technology usually yields much longer reads of up to 1kb but a smaller total number of reads per sample and is thus much better suited for transcriptome and genome assembly.
+To perform RNA-Seq based transcriptomics, the "depth" of sequencing is more important than the length of the individual sequence reads because it defines the dynamic range of the transcript profile that can be extracted from the data, given the length is long enough to disambiguate different isoforms in most of the cases, which is usually the case even with shorter reads (as of 2012) Therefore, the most frequently used technique for RNA-Seq is currently Illumina/Solexa sequencing that provides up to 200 million reads of a length of up to 100bp per RNA sample library.
+The Roche/454 sequencing technology usually yields much longer reads of up to 1kb but a smaller total number of reads (around 1 million) per sample and is thus much better suited for transcriptome and genome assembly.